-Samsung SCH-I200 passes through the FCC with Verizon-friendly 4G LTE supportAlex Wagner - Senior News Editor
+Samsung SCH-I200 passes through the FCC with Verizon-friendly 4G LTE supportAlex Wagner - Editorial Director of News and Content

 Take note, Verizon customers: A new Samsung handset has passed through the FCC and looks to be bound for Big Red's shelves.
 The device features the model number SCH-I200 and includes support for CDMA/EV-DO as well as LTE Band 13, which happens to be Verizon's preferred flavor of 4G LTE.
 The SCH-I200's FCC listing doesn't reveal much else about the device, but according to a benchmark previously dug up by Pocketnow that purportedly belongs to the I200, the phone may be codenamed "Jasper" and could feature a dual-core Snapdragon S4 processor, an 800x480 screen resolution and Android 4.0.